tips

 The rules of the preheat

 The first rule is patience.
-You cannot rush physics.
+You can’t rush physics.
 Put your empty pan on the stove over medium heat.
 Not high heat.
-High heat will give you a pan that is scorching hot in the center and cold on the edges.
-Medium heat allows the temperature to rise steadily and spread evenly across the entire surface of the metal.
+High heat gives you a pan that’s scorching in the center and cold at the edges, because the metal can’t spread that energy sideways as fast as the burner delivers it.
+Medium heat lets the temperature climb steadily and even out across the whole surface.

 When to add the oil

-Instead, let the dry pan get hot.
-How do you know it is ready?
+So let the dry pan get hot instead.
+How do you know it’s ready?
 Use the water drop test.
 Flick a tiny drop of water off your fingers into the pan.
-If the water sizzles and immediately disappears, the pan is not hot enough.
-If the water beads up into a little ball and dances wildly around the surface like a marble, the pan is ready.
-This is called the Leidenfrost effect, and it means the pan is hot enough to instantly vaporize the moisture on the surface of your food, creating that non-stick steam barrier.
+If the water sizzles and immediately disappears, the pan isn’t hot enough.
+If it beads up into a little ball and skitters wildly around the surface like a marble, the pan is ready.

 Once the pan passes the water test, add your oil.
-Give it a few seconds to heat up.
-You will see it start to shimmer and move fluidly across the bottom of the pan.
-Now, immediately add your food.
+Give it a few seconds.
+You’ll see it shimmer and move fluidly across the bottom.
+Now add your food.
 You should hear a loud, aggressive sizzle.
-If it does not sizzle loudly, the pan was not ready.
+If it doesn’t sizzle loudly, the pan wasn’t ready.
+That sizzle is the whole difference between a juicy chop and a gray one, which is why the best way to cook pork chops starts with this exact preheat.

 Stop touching the food

-Once you have preheated the pan, added the oil, and placed your food down, you have to execute the hardest step of all.
+Once you’ve preheated the pan, added the oil, and placed your food down, you have to execute the hardest step of all.
 You have to walk away.

-Do not poke it.
-Do not nudge it.
-Do not try to peek underneath it after thirty seconds.
-If you try to flip a piece of chicken before the crust has fully formed, it will stick and tear.
-When the sear is complete and the crust is golden brown, the food will naturally release itself from the metal with very little resistance.
+Don’t poke it.
+Don’t nudge it.
+Don’t peek underneath after thirty seconds.
+Flip a piece of chicken before the crust has formed and it’ll stick and tear.
+When the sear is done and the crust is golden brown, the food tends to release with very little resistance.
+That patience scales up to the expensive cuts too.
+The best way to cook prime rib ends with a hard sear instead of starting with one, and a properly preheated pan is half that battle.

 Preheating a skillet requires zero special equipment and costs zero dollars.
 It just requires you to stand there for three minutes before you start cooking.
-It is the cheapest, easiest way to make your weeknight dinners look and taste like you actually know what you are doing.
+It’s the cheapest, easiest way to make your weeknight dinners look and taste like you actually know what you’re doing.

 Frequently Asked Questions